TrangNguyen/midcut/README.md

 * Add contact and about page to the footer navigation
 * Fix the browser history with back button.
 Because of the url rewrite without reload(?)
 * Add favicon
+* Collect content for the site, cover images of all films.